kex243/pdf_list_generation_with_qr_codes/README.md

 # pdf_list_generation_with_qr_codes
 Simple function that obtain header info and some raws to print plus some data to make it QR-coded.
+Example of data included.

 dependencies: